-- age – it mainly affects people who are 50-80 years of age
+- age – it mainly affects people aged 50 to 80

-- smoking – around one in three cases is associated with using cigarettes, cigars or chewing tobacco
+- smoking – around 1 in 3 cases are associated with using cigarettes, cigars or chewing tobacco

-- having a history of certain health conditions – such as diabetes, chronic pancreatitis (long-term inflammation of the pancreas), stomach ulcer and Helicobacter pylori infection (a stomach infection)
+- having a history of certain health conditions – such as diabetes, long-term inflammation of the pancreas (chronic pancreatitis), a stomach ulcer and Helicobacter pylori infection (a stomach infection)

-In about 1 in 10 cases, pancreatic cancer is inherited from a person's parents.
+In about 1 in 10 cases, pancreatic cancer is inherited.
 Certain genes also increase your chances of getting pancreatitis, which in turn increases your risk of developing cancer of the pancreas.

 Diagnosing pancreatic cancer

-Depending on the results of a scan, further tests may include:
+Depending on the results of the scan, further tests may include:

-- an endoluminal ultrasonography (EUS) endoscopy – a type of endoscopy which allows close-up ultrasound pictures to be taken of your pancreas
+- endoscopic ultrasound (EUS) – a type of endoscopy that allows close-up ultrasound pictures to be taken of your pancreas

-- an endoscopic retrograde cholangiopancreatography (ERCP) – a type of endoscopy which is used to inject a special dye into your bile and pancreatic ducts; the dye will show up on an X-ray and highlight any tumours
+- endoscopic retrograde cholangiopancreatography (ERCP) – a type of endoscopy used to inject a special dye into your bile and pancreatic ducts; the dye will show up on an X-ray and highlight any tumours

-- a laparoscopy – a surgical procedure that allows the surgeon to see inside your body using a laparoscopy (a thin, flexible microscope)
+- laparoscopy – a surgical procedure that allows the surgeon to see inside your body using a laparoscope (a thin, flexible microscope)

-A biopsy, where a small sample is taken from a suspected tumour, may also be carried out during these procedures.
+You may have a biopsy, where a small sample is taken from a suspected tumour.

 Treating pancreatic cancer

-The three main treatments for pancreatic cancer are:
+The 3 main treatments for pancreatic cancer are:

-Some types of pancreatic cancer only require one form of treatment, whereas others may require two types of treatment or a combination of all three.
+Some stages of pancreatic cancer only require 1 form of treatment, whereas others may require 2 types of treatment or a combination of all 3.

 Recovering from surgery